Brain radiotherapy and sickness

 Radiotherapy to the lower part of the brain can make you feel sick (nausea).
 Very occasionally, the treatment may actually make you sick afterwards.
 This may happen more than an hour after the treatment session.
 The sickness may last for a few weeks after the treatment has finished.
 Medicines, diet, and sometimes complementary therapies can help to control sickness.

 The sickness can usually be well controlled with medicines.
 Your radiotherapy doctor (clinical oncologist) can prescribe some anti sickness tablets (anti emetics) for you to take.
-Some people find they can manage by taking an anti sickness tablet about an hour before they have their radiotherapy every day.
+Some people find that they can manage by taking an anti sickness tablet about 20 to 60 minutes before they have treatment.

 Other people find they manage better by taking anti sickness tablets regularly throughout the day while they are going through a course of treatment.
 You can discuss which would be best for you with your radiotherapy specialist, radiographer or nurse.

-If the anti sickness tablets you are given do not seem to help, make sure you go back to your doctor, radiographer or nurse and tell them straight away.
-There are lots of different anti sickness medicines and sometimes it takes a few tries to find the one that suits you.
+If the anti sickness tablets you are given don't seem to help, make sure you go back to your doctor, radiographer or nurse.
+There are lots of different anti sickness medicines and sometimes it takes a couple of tries to find the one that suits you.

 Anti sickness medicines can often greatly reduce sickness.
 But other methods, such as complementary therapies or changing your diet may also help.